gpeacock/asset-io/THUMBNAILS.md

 # Thumbnail Generation Interface

-The `jumbf-io` crate provides a **format-agnostic interface** for thumbnail generation without adding image decoding dependencies to the core library.
+The `asset-io` crate provides a **format-agnostic interface** for thumbnail generation without adding image decoding dependencies to the core library.

 ## Design Philosophy